molebox/gatsby-starter-sell-stuff/README.md

 The site is hosted on [Netlify](https://www.netlify.com/) **(....add one click deploy button)** and uses a serverless function (which is also hosted on Netlify) to validate the customers cart and handle the Stripe checkout session.

+## Setup

+Before you begin developing with this starter you will need to create an account with Stripe.
+Once done grab your API and SECRET keys and add them to two new files `.env.development` and `.env.production`.
+You can copy paste the contents of the `.env.example` file as a template.

 More docs to follow.....